 One solution is to install double-paned windows with two layers of glass to improve insulation.
 This will help with dampness as well as reduce the loss of heat.
 If you are having new double glazing fitted, you might also insist on trickle vents and keep them open.
 These vents at the top of windows give the damp air chance to escape, but you can always close them off if and when you want.

-Stop suffering from damp today and scour the classified ads for a dehumidifying unit now.
+Stop suffering from dampness today and scour the classified ads for a dehumidifying unit now.
 I wouldn't live without one.

 You can get portable dehumidifiers that you can easily move around, from room to room or even from home to home.
 Our extended family shares a dehumidifier: No need for us all to own one!

-There are small dehumidifiers available, too—for cupboards and small rooms, caravans, sheds, and lofts.
+There are also small dehumidifiers available for cupboards and small rooms, caravans, sheds, and lofts.
 Some will even fit on a windowsill.